 - To provide complete health and fitness assessments, individualized exercise prescriptions, and one-on-one rehabilitative exercise sessions with trained Cancer Exercise Specialists.

-- To provide basic and clinical research for the purpose of alleviating cancer treatment-related symptoms.
+- To provide basic and clinical research with the intent to alleviate cancer treatment-related side effects.

 - To provide advanced educational preparation and professional development to promote high standards in cancer rehabilitation.